- 1 can (8 ounces) crushed pineapple, undrained

 - 1-1/2 teaspoons salt

 - 2-1/4 teaspoons active dry yeast

 - In bread machine pan, place the first 10 ingredients in order suggested by manufacturer.
-Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).
+Select dough setting (check dough after 5 minutes of mixing; add 1-2 tablespoons of water or flour if needed).
 Just before final kneading (your machine may audibly signal this), add coconut.

 - When cycle is complete, turn dough onto a lightly floured surface.
-Cover with plastic wrap; let rest for 10 minutes.
+Cover and let rest for 10 minutes.
 Divide into 15 portions; roll each into a ball.
 Place in a greased 13x9-in. baking pan.

 - Cover and let rise in a warm place for 45 minutes or until doubled.
 Bake at 375° for 15-20 minutes or until golden brown.
 Yield: 15 rolls.